-Supplemental Dispensing Fee.
-Effective January 1, 2020, ODM will implement a supplemental dispensing fee for retail pharmacies.
 Members receiving Medicaid services, including those enrolled in managed care, may be at risk of not receiving their prescribed drugs due to the high cost for pharmacies to fill prescriptions coupled with low dispensing fees.
 This is especially prevalent in underserved areas of the state.
 This payment arrangement is intended to ensure that pharmacies received adequate reimbursement for Medicaid members so that members continue to receive access to the pharmacy services they require.

 To determine the amount of the dispensing fee each individual pharmacy is to receive, pharmacies are stratified into three tiers based on total dispensed scripts across all markets.
-ODM will provide the MCPs with a listing of each pharmacy's tier assignment and corresponding dispensing fee.
+ODM provides the MCPs with a listing of each pharmacy's tier assignment and corresponding dispensing fee.
 Retail pharmacies excluded from this requirement include: 340B covered entities, internet-based pharmacies, mail order pharmacies, and nursing facilities.